 Historical emissions data were obtained from the EU’s Data Viewer and cover the period up to 2018 (European Environment Agency, 2020b).
 This data still includes emissions from the United Kingdom.

-Targets for 2020 and 2030 were calculated from the most recent data compiled by the EEA (European Environment Agency, 2018), which do not include emissions from aviation and shipping.
+Targets for 2020 and 2030 were calculated from the most recent data compiled by the EEA (European Environment Agency, 2020b), which do not include emissions from international aviation and shipping.

-The calculations of the 2030 target reflect the agreement between the European Parliament and the Council concerning the inclusion of emissions and removals from the LULUCF from December 2017, which allows the utilisation of credits from removals from that sector of up to 280 MtCO2 in the period 2021–2030 to meet the emissions reduction target in the non-ETS sector (European Parliament, 2018a).
-Since the removals have not been included in 1990 emissions levels, this means potential for weakening of the 2030 emissions reduction target.
-For the calculations made here we assume that the member states will take advantage of this mechanisms throughout the whole of the 2021-2030 period.
-That would potentially weaken EU 2030 emissions reduction target by 28 MtCO2 annually or 0.8% of the 2030 emissions.
+The calculation of the 2030 target reflects the agreement between the European Parliament and Council concerning the inclusion of emissions and removals from the LULUCF from December 2017, which allows the utilisation of credits from removals from that sector of up to 280 MtCO2 in the period 2021–2030 to meet the emissions reduction target in the non-ETS sector (European Parliament, 2018a).
+Since the removals have not been included in 1990 emissions levels, this means a potential for weakening the 2030 emissions reduction target.
+For the calculations made here, we assume that the member states will take advantage of this mechanisms throughout the whole of the 2021-2030 period.
+That would potentially weaken the EU27+ UK’s 2030 emissions reduction target by 28 MtCO2 or 0.8% of the emission in that year.